 The school’s mission is: To provide a safe, caring and vibrant environment that enhances learning, personal growth and well being for all students in their endeavors to become effective and productive members of the global society.
 To create a stimulating and supportive environment for all staff and assist, inform and involve parents and the wider community.

 The school has had a focus on literacy and numeracy while also offering integrated curriculum units developed by staff on a two year cycle.
-Specialist programs include visual and performing arts, physical education, reading recovery, Japanese and science.
+Specialist programs include visual and performing arts, physical education, reading recovery and in 2012 science.
 ICT is taught across the curriculum.

 Staff development has been a high priority for the school with teachers involved in school based Professional Team Meetings, Network and Regional initiatives.
 Teachers have been involved in the Gippsland Literacy Improvement Strategy, Leading in Effective Schools, as well as the Leaders in the Making program.
 Teachers have also been part of the West Gippsland Network: Instructional Rounds, University of Melbourne specialist Certificate in Leadership Assessment Practice, have had direct coaching in classrooms in Mathematics and attended Ultranet training.
 Our Educational Support Staff have also had opportunities to engage in developing their understanding of working with students with Autism Spectrum Disorders.